frc3512/Robot-2020/docs/system-architecture.md

 FRC](https://file.tavsys.net/control/controls-engineering-in-frc.pdf) for a
 derivation of the control law we used shown in theorem 9.6.3.

-## Background on real-time priorities
+## Background on real-time scheduling

 Our robot code runs with
 [real-time priority](https://frc3512.github.io/ci/intro-to-real-time-software/).
 We use the first in-first out (FIFO) scheduler.

+The following docs are paraphrased from `man 7 sched`.

 SCHED_FIFO can be used only with static priorities higher than 0 (1 to 99 with 99 being highest), which means that when a SCHED_FIFO thread becomes runnable,